Updated on July 27, 2021

 Your lender may modify the terms of your loan to reduce the interest rate, extend the current maturity term, offer a different loan type, or offer any combination of these.
 If you anticipate a conversation with your lender about a loan modification, get familiar with terms you might hear during your discussion.

-- Deferment – Essentially, you’re hitting the “pause” button on your loan repayment, and usually in response to some temporary hardship situation (e.g., unexpected medical expense, etc.) One to two months of delayed payments is a fairly typical offering.
-The deferred payments are added onto the end of the original term of the loan.
-It’s important to find out if the deferment is interest free or if interest is accruing during the deferment period.
+- Deferment – Essentially, you’re hitting the “pause” button on your loan repayment, and usually in response to some temporary hardship situation (e.g., unexpected medical expense) One to two months of delayed payments is a common offering in these circumstances.
+Typically, the deferred payments are added onto the end of the original term of the loan.
+If this is an option you consider, it’s important to find out if the deferment is interest free or if interest is accruing during the deferment period, as it will impact the amount you ultimately pay back.

 - Skip-a-pay – A specific type of deferment that typically allows you to make no payment for one month without requiring a hardship situation.
 Skip-a-pay programs are usually subject to certain factors, including whether the loan payments are current.
 Closed-end loans such as personal loans and auto loans are often candidates for skip-a-pay programs.